estrogencat/EeveeIPA/Files/common_issues.md

 No. 2 can also happen with signing websites.
 ### To fix both of these issues, switch to Feather.
 You can sign and install it from any app or signing website you use <sup>as far as I am aware</sup> and install EeveeSpotify from there.

-## CarPlay, Siri and Dynamic Island/Lockscreen

-To use CarPlay, you need to either install the tweak on a jailbroken device, use TrollStore, or have a paid certificate with a CarPlay entitlement.

-To use Siri, you need to either install the tweak on a jailbroken device, use TrollStore, or have a paid certificate with a Siri entitlement.

-If you're using a paid certificate, to navigate to a song from the lock screen, control center, or Dynamic Island, and to use Spatial Audio or Siri, change the app and bundle identifiers to match your provisioning profile.

 # Feature Requests